pbastowski/svelte-poi-starter/README.md

 ### Packages used

 - Svelte 3, because it's so cool
-- POI v12 for bundling and
+- POI v12 for bundling (webpack zero config automation)
-- prettier to make your code look nice and the same as everyone else's.
+- Prettier to make your code look nice and the same as everyone else's

 **To do:**
 - some kind of testing setup